 TRIO is a set of federally funded programs designed to ensure equal educational opportunities.
 Marshalltown Community College was awarded a TRIO grant in 2010 related to Student Support Services.
 TRIO Student Support Services (SSS) helps inspire and support students in their pursuit of a degree as they transition to college.
-On average, students who participate in TRIO SSS are more likely to graduate than eligible students who don't join the program.
+On average, students who participate in TRIO SSS are more likely to graduate, graduate on time, and with a higher GPA than eligible students who don't join the program.

 FREE support services available to students accepted into TRIO SSS include:

-- Topic specific workshops, including financial literacy - Grant aid and/or financial support to qualified students - One-on-one advising, including registration and scheduling with SSS staff - Transfer counseling - Trips to the state universities (ISU, UNI, and U of I) - College credit courses, exclusively for participants.
+- Topic specific workshops, including financial literacy - Scholarship money (for eligible students) and help with FAFSA and the financial aid process.One-on-one advising, including registration and scheduling with SSS staff - Transfer counseling - Trips to the state universities (ISU, UNI, and U of I) - College credit courses, exclusively for participants.